-Before joining Barran Liebman, Andrew worked in healthcare litigation at a Portland law firm and spent two years at the Oregon Court of Appeals as a judicial law clerk to Judge Joel DeVore and an interim clerk to Judge David Schuman.
+Before joining Barran Liebman LLP, Andrew worked in healthcare litigation at a Portland law firm and spent two years at the Oregon Court of Appeals as a judicial law clerk to Judge Joel DeVore and as an interim clerk to Judge David Schuman.
 Additionally, he had the unique experience of serving as a Wayne Morse Summer Fellow for U.S. Senator Ron Wyden, where he collaborated with Senate staff and interest groups on federal policy.

 An Oregon native, Andrew earned his B.A. in Political Science and History from Southern Oregon University with magna cum laude honors and earned his J.D. from the University of Oregon School of Law, where he was an editor of the Oregon Law Review, a tutor for the legal research and writing program, and a Bowerman Fellow in the Environmental & Natural Resources Law Center.
 Andrew also worked with the university’s Office of Risk Management, where he gained valuable experience reviewing university policies to ensure compliance with federal and state law.
 Andrew is licensed to practice in Oregon and serves on a variety of committees for both the Oregon State Bar and the Multnomah Bar Association.
 In his spare time, Andrew enjoys playing tennis, running, exploring the Pacific Northwest, and reading.